ArcherFSharpTesting/Types/README.md

 ---
 For detailed type definitions, see the `InternalTypes.fs` source file.

-## Archer.CoreTypes Runner Types ##
+## Archer.Types Runner Types ##

-This document describes the runner types and containers used in Archer.CoreTypes, which are essential for managing test execution, results, and events.
+This document describes the runner types and containers used in Archer.Types, which are essential for managing test execution, results, and events.

 ### TestFailureType ###